Describly/fastapi-tdd-user-authentication/README.md

 ### Installation & Configuration
 - Clone this repository in your local machine.
 - Open the Terminal.
-- Run `docker volume create describly_mysql_data` to create a volue to persist the mysql data.
+- Run `docker volume create describly_mysql_data` to create a docker volue in you machine.
+Required to persist the mysql data.
-- Below is your mysql connection details
+- Below will be your mysql connection details
 ```bash
 MYSQL_HOST=mysql
 MYSQL_USER=root